cove/cove/hugo/content/constellation-dags.md

 A constellation DAG can be thought of as way to share the thought process that everyone already reasons through before making roadmaps or plans in general.

 DAG refers to a *directed acyclic graph*, which is a graph with arrows connecting points on it to indicate direction, and if you follow the arrows you won’t end up going in a circle.
-In other words, at every point you can't choose the wrong path and end up back where you came from.
+In other words, at every point you don't need to think about more than the next step.

 ![](images/constellation-dags-1.png)